Honeymoon at Lovers Point, Pacific Grove

 Lighthouse Avenue takes its name from Point Pinos Lighthouse, located at its end.
 The road, laid out in 1874, was used to ferry supplies from the port at Monterey through Pacific Grove to the lighthouse.

 Pacific Grove with kids

-The whole time seem to be designed with family activities in mind.
-Once you are done with all the outdoor activities you might want to check out the Pacific Grove Museum of Natural History.
+The whole town seem to be designed with family activities in mind.
+Once you are done with all the outdoor explorations you might want to check out the Pacific Grove Museum of Natural History.
 It features some of the local fauna and flora info and of course a cool sculpture of a life-size grey whale.
 Typically we head over to the Denis the Menace playground with our son.

 Check out Pavel’s bakery for your sweet tooth cravings!

-You should seriously consider of simply walking or biking this town, perhaps you will find something new and unusual while exploring Pacific Grove!
+You should seriously consider of simply walking or biking this town, you will definitely find something new and unusual for yourself while exploring Pacific Grove!